 “Protect the magician!”
 General Liam yelled.
 “Don’t let the Behemoth get close to them!”

 “Watch out for its feet!”
-An elven soldier shot an arrow to its side, the Behemoth didn’t stomp hard to cause another tremor, but it did kill quite a few unlucky soldiers and players that was underneath its feet.
+An elven soldier shot an arrow to its side, the Behemoth didn’t stomp hard to cause another tremor, but it did kill quite a few unlucky soldiers and players underneath its feet.

 Just like Zero, they couldn’t see or hear, but they had learned the same power as him.
-They could feel the raging war that was going on in front of them, and knew what Zero wanted to do without even telling them.
+They could feel the raging war that was going on in front of them and knew what Zero wanted to do without even telling them.

-Eventually, all of them finally realized that they could talk with each other through a private telepathic communications.
+Eventually, all of them finally realized that they could talk with each other through private telepathic communications.
 With such a thing, they didn’t need their character’s hearing.